ElizabethHudnott/one-way-sandbox/doc/README.md

 - NoSuchElement

 # URL Parameters
+## Parent-Side
-- `allownavigation`: Fires ` navigation` and `load` events when clicking on a link to another page within the same site instead of `unload` events.
-The same-site protection can be circumvented by an attacker if they're able to inject code into the child window.
+- [x] `allownavigation`: Fires `navigation` and `load` events when clicking on a link to another page within the same site instead of `unload` events.
+The same-site protection can be circumvented by an attacker if they're able to inject code into the child window. `unload` events can be suppressed if an attacker is able to load a customized version of the child window script in place of the proper one.
 	- [x] Works with hyperlinks
 	- [ ] Works with form submission

+## Child-Side
+- [x] `limitscript`: Limits requests without a selector to accessing the `Sandbox.remoteAccess` object rather than the `window` object.
+- [ ] `selectors` Requires the selectors used in requests to begin with one of a specified group of prefixes.

 # No Demo Supplied Yet
 - srcdoc